Home

 Barney got a new Barney mask, replacing the previous stand-in actor mask that was the only adequate mask in town at the time the new mannequin was made.

 2006, February .
-Barney's stand-in actor got some bright new clothes, selected from the latest men's fashions at the finer local clothiers and haberdasheries, and Goodwill Store.
+Barney's stand-in actor got some bright new clothes, selected from the latest men's fashions at the finer local clothiers and haberdasheries, (the Goodwill Store).
 A can of yellow spray paint spiffied up his hat color.
 Yeah, try to put clothes on someone who is wired to a chair and refuses to move his arms.

-A circle of willow branches was wired together for a new goose nest on the island.
+Some willow branches were cobbled together for a new goose nest on the island.

 2005, May